kingwinchan/react-search-input/README.md

     `npm build`

 ## What libraries and frameworks do you use?
+    1. create-react-app for building this project as it is the best scaffold to setup react project.
-    UI library bootstrap which has been used for responsive design.
+    2. UI library bootstrap is used for responsive design.